 Will the next-gen Superb offer both liftback and Combi versions?
 Thomas Schafer answered, “Yes!”

-The next-gen Superb will likely pack some major interior changes.
+The next-gen Superb will pack major interior changes.
 Schafer has told Auto Express that it will borrow some elements from the Enyaq iV.
-A more minimalist design with sleeker and more compact elements and fewer/switchable physical controls is becoming a natural evolution for cars these days.
-With Schafer confirming Enyaq iV influence, it’s safe to assume that will be the way forward for the Superb, too.
+A minimalist design with compact elements and fewer/switchable physical controls could be the natural evolution of the interior of the 2023 Skoda Superb.

 The all-new Superb could feature a free-standing 13-inch touchscreen infotainment system controllable via a touch slider, by multitouch gestures, and with hand movements.
-Unlike the current-gen Superb, the next-gen model is unlikely to feature traditional AC adjustment rotary dials.
 Skoda could use a much sleeker climate control panel and offer digital temperature adjustments through the infotainment system.
 Auto Express, however, suggests that the all-new model could have physical dials and switches with multiple functions, meaning it may not be as digital-only as the Enyaq iV.

-The new Superb should download the multi-level dashboard design, HUD, tri-zone climate control, improved digital instrument cluster, DSG with shift-by-wire, along with new driver assistance systems, safety systems (such as the Collision Avoidance Assist, Turn Assist, Exit Warning) and ‘Ergo’ rear seat tech from the new Octavia, besides debuting several firsts for the Skoda brand.
+The new Superb should download the HUD, tri-zone climate control, DSG with shift-by-wire, along with new driver assistance systems, safety systems (such as the Collision Avoidance Assist, Turn Assist, Exit Warning) and ‘Ergo’ rear seat tech from the new Octavia, besides debuting several firsts for the Skoda brand.

 When we requested Oliver Stefani, Head of Design of Skoda Auto, his comment on the next-gen Superb and whether the sales pressure exerted by crossovers would influence the design, he insisted that the limousine will continue with the tried and tested formula: